What is this article about?

 - My typical work day consisted of 12-hrs and so I needed a bit more room for the daily time-block template.

 - I am a minimalist at heart.
-I don’t link to carry a bag full of junk to manage my day. (although I end up carrying more junk for other reasons.
+I don’t think to carry a bag full of junk to manage my day. (although I end up carrying more junk for other reasons.
 Let’s not get into it now).
 With the book format, I felt that I will be carrying a lot of baggage on daily basis.
 Not to mention the cost to refill from Cal Newport’s system ($22.50 on Amazon for approx. 3.5 months of a planner - little pricey for my taste.)

 - In his technique, he starts out with the premise that you time-block and plan your day before you use any devices such as computer or phone.
 For me, my planning details come from multiple sources.
 I have an secure office computer where my external meetings for that day come in.
 (I cannot access them from my home computer).
 I have a personal computer where my volunteer and personal, family activities, appointments comes from.
 I also have my evenings where I plan my continuous education and exploring new ideas and projects.
 So I need to incorporate from all of my sources to compile a plan for the day.